2208-GS-Team-1/Comic-Overflow/README.md

 ### COLLABORATION

 This is your first real time working on a development team.
 To that end, you'll have to practice your social skills while maintaining your programming skills.

-### SYNTHESIS

-This project will touch on all of the things you've learned so far.
-To that end, it's a real test of your education up to this point as well as a great way to reinforce all of the content in the course.

 ### PLANNING